-Many Christian leaders teach from their pulpits that “the Church” will NOT go through Earth’s final “tribulation,” but will instead be “raptured” or taken to heaven before the final crisis takes place.
+Many Christian leaders teach that “the Church” will NOT go through Earth’s final “tribulation,” but will instead be “raptured” or taken to heaven before the final crisis takes place.
 This teaching is comforting to those that accept it.
 But is that what the Bible teaches?
+Throughout the ages believers have without a doubt suffered “tribulation” and the Scriptures teach that this will continue till the Second Coming of Jesus Christ at the end.

 “True Christians are to “glory in tribulations” because “tribulation works patience” and develops Christian character” (Romans 5:3).